Mark Cullen (English footballer): Hartlepool United

-AFC Fylde
+Non-League

 On 22 February 2022, Cullen signed an 18-month contract with AFC Fylde of the National League North after joining on a free transfer; manager Jim Bentley admitted that "I have tried to sign him on a few occasions in the past".
 Having played as a substitute in a defeat to Darlington at Mill Farm later that day, he marked his full debut four days later with a goal in a 2–0 win at Blyth Spartans.
-However he ruptured his Anterior cruciate ligament during his fourth appearance for the "Coasters" and was ruled out for the rest of the 2021–22 season.
+However, he ruptured his Anterior cruciate ligament during his fourth appearance for the "Coasters" and was ruled out for the rest of the 2021–22 season.
+He did not feature in the 2022–23 campaign and was released upon the conclusion of the season.

+Cullen went on to join Bamber Bridge of the Northern Premier League Premier Division.
+He scored a hat-trick in a 7–4 win at Lancaster City in the quarter-finals of the FA Challenge Trophy.
+He ended the 2023–24 season with seven goals from 34 games.
+He scored five goals in 27 matches during the 2024–25 campaign.

 Style of play

 Stockport County assistant manager Stuart Watkiss described Cullen as "an out-and-out goalscorer" whose "finishing is the best part of his game".
 He also possesses good movement and close ball control skills.